goitacademy/javascript-homework/v2/09/README.en.md

 </form>
 ```

 Write a script that, when submitting the form, calls the `createPromise(position, delay)` function as many times as you entered in the `amount` field.
-On each call, pass it the number of the promise to be created (`position`) and the delay given the first delay (`delay`) and step (`step`) entered by the user.
+On each call, pass it the number of the promises to be created (`position`) and the delay given the first delay (`delay`) and step (`step`) entered by the user.

 ```js
 function createPromise(position, delay) {